metaplex-foundation/developer-hub/src/pages/core/plugins/burn.md

 description: Learn about the MPL Core Asset Burn Plugin
 ---

-The Transfer Plugin is a `Owner Managed` plugin that allows the authority of the program to transfer the nft at any given moment.
+The Transfer Plugin is a `Owner Managed` plugin that allows the authority of the program to burn the nft at any given moment.

-The Burn Plugin will work in areas such as;
+The Burn Plugin will work in areas such as:

 - Gaming scenario where the users NFT get burned based on an event that occurs.